Bungo Shirai: Early life

 Shirai attended the predecessor to Aichi Prefectural Seisho High School for his middle school education, and graduated from Shizuoka Senior High School.

 Career

 Chunichi Shimbun Co.

 In 1949 Shirai started working at Chubu Nippon Shimbun Co.
 (Now Chunichi Shimbun Co.)

 As a journalist, Shirai covered violent crimes within the society department.
 While working with the society department he edited "Retsujitsu Saipantō" (The Blazing Sun of Saipan) in 1979, a book touching on the experiences of Japanese soldiers in Saipan during World War II.
 Throughout his career at the company he held various positions within the Nagoya head office including department head of accounting, head of the Nagoya head office editing department and managing director.

-From 2007, Shirai has served as president and chairman of Chunichi Shimbun and the Chunichi Dragons.
+From 2007, Shirai served as president and chairman of Chunichi Shimbun and the Chunichi Dragons.

-Shirai is also on the board of the Japan Association of Major Theaters as well as previously serving on the board of Meijo University in Nagoya.
+Shirai was also on the board of the Japan Association of Major Theaters as well as previously serving on the board of Meijo University in Nagoya.